iAchilles/memento/README.md

 ### System SQLite Version Check

-Memento requires SQLite 3.38+ for FTS5 support.
+Memento requires SQLite 3.38+.
 Most macOS and Linux distros ship `sqlite3` out of the box, but double-check that it's there and new enough:

 ```bash
 sqlite3 --version       # should print a version string, e.g. 3.46.0